vyadav01/Food-Restaurant-Home-Page-Project_02/readme.md

 ### **What I have learned ?**

-In this, I have learned about **CSS position, background-image, and linear-gredient**, how to set overlay on background image.
+In this, I have learned about **CSS position, background-image, and linear-gredient proprerties**, and used them to set overlay on background image.

 ### **Time spent to finish it.**